chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2021"
   text: |-
+    Hi Nick, We had a fabulous time.
+Your team are a credit to you.
+Informative and funny Please pass on our best wishes to them. <br>Kind regards **Ann M. (1st Nov) Cardiff, Wales, UK**

     Nicholas: Betty and I would like to thank you for making our trip to Rhodes most memorable.
 Emmanuel did an excellent job showing us around your beautiful island.
 He is a great ambassador for your country and your company.
 Thanks again for making our stay one of the best on our cruise. <br>Best wishes! **Don K. (Oct 24th) Champaign, Illinois, USA**

     Dear Nicholas, it was a great day, we have seen a lot of new sites, and a big thanks for Manolis what a great, kind, sweet guide he is.
 We love him!
 Thanks for the great tour.
 You company is worth gold!!!! <br>Thank you, **Natalie, Ed, Tineke, Jan (4th Oct) Netherlands, Zuid-Holland**